yousefelassal/quote-cron/README.md

 > I don't look to jump over 7-foot bars; I look around for 1-foot bars that I can step over.

 > I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.

+> Love is never lost.
+If not reciprocated, it will flow back and soften and purify the heart.